kolkhis/tech-notes/hax/resources.md

 * HackTheBox
 * Over The Wire
 * https://taggartinstitute.org/
+* PentesterLab

 ## Random Notes

+* When looking for XSS also look for SSTI or CSTI

-As a blue teamer, you should run Blood Hound regularly and analyze its output.
+* As a blue teamer, you should run Blood Hound regularly and analyze its output.
-As a red teamer, your job is not to fix the vulnerabilities.
+* As a red teamer, your job is not to fix the vulnerabilities.
 Your job is to report the vulnerabilities to the client.
 It is their decision to make about how to reconfigure their environment.

 ### Escalation Paths (esc)
 `ESC<number>` : escalation paths

 ### Coercer
 [coercer.py](https://github.com/p0dalirius/Coercer)